eriklopeza/assignment-3/test/problem_3.md

 Video 2:

-The video challenges the conventional wisdom that Test-Driven Development (TDD) is an essential part of software development.
+The video challenges the conventional wisdom that Test-Driven Development (TDD) is an essential part of software development and he did it in a very entertaining manner.
 In summary, the video challenges the conventional view that TDD is an essential part of software development, and proposes a more pragmatic approach to testing.
 Cheney emphasizes the importance of understanding the requirements of the program and writing tests that provide value to both the developer and end-users.
 This approach can be particularly relevant to junior developers who are still learning to write high-quality code and may feel overwhelmed by the rigidity of TDD.
 By focusing on the requirements of the software and writing tests that provide value, junior developers can develop a more practical and effective approach to testing that balances the benefits of TDD with the need for speed and efficiency in software development.